a-sit-plus/signum/docs/docs/index.md

     X.509 to COSE and JOSE datatypes.
 We required comprehensive ASN.1 introspection and builder capabilities across platforms.
     Most notably, Apple has been notoriously lacking anything even remotely usable and [SwiftASN1](https://github.com/apple/swift-asn1) was out of the question for a couple of reasons.
     Most notably, it did not exist when we started work on Signum.
-Hence, there was **neither ASN.1 parser, nor encoder on Apple platforms** that was actually usable.
+Hence, there was **neither ASN.1 parser nor encoder on Apple platforms** that was actually usable.
 In effect: there was no KMP ASN.1 codec in sight, much less a type-safe, user-friendly one.
     As it stands now, our ASN.1 engine can handle almost anything you throw at it, in some areas even exceeding Bouncy Castle! cryptography-kotlin only added basic ASN.1 capabilities over a year after Signum's development started.
     <br>
     We are also unaware of any other library offering comprehensive JOSE and COSE data structures based on kotlinx-serialization.
     Hence, we implemented those ourselves, with first-class interop to our generic cryptographic data structures.
-    We also support platform-native interop meaning that you can easily convert a Json Web Key to a JCA key or even a `SecKeyRef` on iOS.
+    We also support platform-native interop meaning that you can easily convert a JSON Web Key to a JCA key or even a `SecKeyRef` on iOS.

     Having actual implementations of cryptographic operations available was only second on our list of priorities.
 From the get-go, it was clear that we wanted the tightest possible platform integration on Android and iOS, including hardware-backed